Policy entrepreneur: Origin

-Policy entrepreneurs in the multiple streams framework
+In the multiple streams framework

 According to Kingdon, policy entrepreneurs are key actors behind the coupling of streams in the multiple streams framework (MSF).
 The MSF sees that policies can be created by joining together problems, policies and politics, all of which are seen as decision aspects in a policy process.
 Government agendas are created when problems are recognized that have viable solutions that will be politically correct to make at the time of decision making.
 Kingdon recognizes when these three aspects join together using the term "policy window".
 When a policy window is recognized and open, there is a potential for policy making to happen.
 Policy entrepreneurs function at this time as the action takers who take advantage of these windows while they are open.
 The multiple-streams framework is considered to provide the best conceptual insight in terms of the presence and influence of policy entrepreneurs and their role in emergence of policy windows by using the three 'streams' to explain the gap between a problem getting attention and the adoption of an impactful solution.